Instruction offered by members of the Department of Geomatics Engineering in the Schulich School of Engineering.

 Water levels and flow.
 Underwater acoustics including velocity and system parameters.
 Sonar and echosounder systems.
 Acoustic positioning concepts.
 Vertical positioning and datums.
 Types of surveys and specifications.
 Practical examples and survey data processing.
 Course Hours:3 units; H(2-3) Prerequisite(s):Geomatics Engineering 361 and 465.

-Progress in research, development and applications in the field of Geospatial technologies; Importance of geospatial knowledge and evolution of geospatial technologies in the last decades; Focus on five major geospatial technologies that characterize the so-called Geospatial Revolution; Geoweb, Virtual Globes, Volunteered Geographic Information, Location-Based Services, and Geospatial cyber-infrastructure; Data/product quality, privacy and confidentiality, and societal implication of these technologies will be discussed.
-Course Hours:3 units; H(2-2) Prerequisite(s): Fourth Year Standing.
+Progress in research, development and applications in the field of geospatial technologies; importance of geospatial knowledge and evolution of geospatial technologies in the last decades; focus on six major geospatial technologies that characterize the so-called Geospatial Revolution; Geoweb, Virtual Globes, Volunteered Geographic Information, Location-Based Services, Big data and geospatial cyber-infrastructure; data/product quality, privacy and confidentiality, and societal implication of these technologies will be discussed.
+Course Hours:3 units; H(2-2) Prerequisite(s): Fourth-Year Standing.

 An introduction to digital image processing (IP) and computer vision (CV) concepts, methods and algorithms which will enable the students to implement IP/CV systems or use IP/CV software with emphasis on remote-sensing and photogrammetry applications and problem solving.
-Course components include: digital image acquisition and sampling, image enhancement in the spatial and frequency domain, colour image processing, image restoration, image segmentation, image compression and multi-source image/data fusion.
+Course components include: image formation and intensity transformation, filtering in the spatial and frequency domain, colour image processing, feature detection and matching, image restoration, image segmentation, mathematical morphology and multi-source image/data fusion.
 Course Hours:3 units; H(2-2) Prerequisite(s):Geomatics Engineering 435 and one of Geomatics Engineering 327 or Electrical Engineering 327.

 Fundamental of matrix theory, linear systems, probability and statistics.
 Data classification, analysis and bias identification.
 Random data acquisition, qualification and analysis.
 Least squares estimation and data analysis.
 Random process, stationarity test and kinematic modelling.
 Kalman filtering and real-time data analysis.
 Introduction to signal processing and time series analysis.
 Practical applications of data analysis and processing in geomatics engineering.
 Course Hours:3 units; H(2-2) Prerequisite(s):Geomatics Engineering 361.

 Digital Terrain Modelling (DTM, DEM, DHM, DTEM) concepts and their implementation and applications in geomatics engineering and other disciplines.
-Emphasis will be on mathematical techniques used in the acquisition (e.g. photogrammetric data capture, digitized cartographic data sources capturing, other methods: IFSAR, and laser altimeters) processing, storage, manipulation, and applications of DTM.
-Models of DTM (Grids, Contours, and TINS).
-Surface representation from point data using moving averages, linear projection, and Kriging techniques.
+Emphasis will be on mathematical techniques used in the acquisition processing, storage, manipulation, and applications of DTM.
+Models of DTM (Grids, Contours, and TINS), data structures (Delaunay trainagulation, Voronoi diagram, Octree, k-D tree) processing (filtering, random sample concensus, surface normal computation), surface representation from point data using moving averages, linear projection, and Kriging techniques.
 Grid resampling methods and search algorithms used in gridding and interpolation.
 DTM derivatives (slope maps, aspect maps, viewsheds, and watershed).
-Applications of DTM in volume computation, orthophotos and drainage networks.
+Applications of DTM in volume computation, and drainage networks.
 Course Hours:3 units; H(2-2) Prerequisite(s):Engineering 407 and Geomatics Engineering 431.

 Review of legislation, standards of practice and case law affecting property interests, property boundaries and boundary surveys.
 Evidence and Boundary Survey Principles, Riparian rights, Title to land, Canada lands, Aboriginal rights, inter-jurisdictional boundaries.
 Reforms in the Surveying Profession.
 Field exercises may take place off campus over weekends.
 Course Hours:3 units; H(2-3) Prerequisite(s):Geomatics Engineering 455 and 443.
 Corequisite(s):Geomatics Engineering 501.